-Android Studio 3.6 contains a new and improved Android Virtual Device emulator environment designed to make it easier to test applications without the need to run on a physical Android device.
-This chapter has provided a brief tour of the emulator and highlighted key features that are available to configure and customize the environment to simulate different testing conditions
+Android Studio 4.1 contains an Android Virtual Device emulator environment designed to make it easier to test applications without the need to run on a physical Android device.
+This chapter has provided a brief tour of the emulator and highlighted key features that are available to configure and customize the environment to simulate different testing conditions.